stephenmcd/gnotty/README.rst

       --version             show program's version number and exit -h, --help            show this help message and exit -a HOST, --irc-host=HOST
-                            IRC host address to connect to.
+                            IRC host address to connect to
       -p PORT, --irc-port=PORT
-                            IRC port to connect to.
+                            IRC port to connect to
       -A HOST, --http-host=HOST
-                            HTTP host address to serve from.
+                            HTTP host address to serve from
       -P PORT, --http-port=PORT
-                            HTTP port to serve from.
+                            HTTP port to serve from
       -c CHANNEL, --irc-channel=CHANNEL
-                            IRC channel to join.
+                            IRC channel to join
       -n NICKNAME, --logger-nickname=NICKNAME
-                            IRC nickname the logging client will use.
-      -f PATH, --conf-file=PATH
+                            IRC nickname the logging client will use -f PATH, --conf-file=PATH
-                            Path to a Python config file to load options from.
+                            path to a Python config file to load options from

 Note the final argument in the list, ``--conf-file``.
 This can be used to provide the path to a Python config module, that contains each of